Government of Detroit

-Municipal elections for mayor, city council and city clerk are held in years following presidential elections (such as 2013, 2017 and 2021).
+Municipal elections for Mayor, City Council, City Clerk and Community Advisory Council Members are held in years following presidential elections (such as 2013, 2017 and 2021).

 In 2018 the people of Detroit voted to revise the city charter, and elected a Charter Commission for that purpose.
-The revised charter could substantially change the structure of the government of Detroit if it is approved in the 2020 election.
+The revised charter could have substantially changed the structure of the government of Detroit if it was approved.

+However voters rejected the revisions in the 2021 primary election.